open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Runtime/README.md

 #### process.runtime.dotnet.**jit.methods_compiled.count**

-Description: The number of times the JIT compiler compiled a method since the process start.
+The number of times the JIT compiler compiled a method since the process start.
 The JIT compiler may be invoked multiple times for the same method to compile with different generic parameters, or because tiered compilation requested different optimization settings.